Locking Up Children Without Possibility For Release Is Unconstitutional, Says ACLU

 Michigan law requires that children as young as 14 who are charged with certain felonies be tried as adults and, if convicted, sentenced without judicial discretion to life without parole.
 Judges and juries are not allowed to take into account the fact that children bear less responsibility for their actions and have a greater capacity for change, growth and rehabilitation than adults.

 Michigan's laws run afoul of the U.S. Supreme Court's admonitions that children must be treated differently in our criminal justice system.
-In May, the Court ruled in Graham v.
-Florida that it is cruel and unusual punishment to sentence juvenile offenders who did not commit homicide to life in prison without any chance of parole.
-In 2005, the Court ruled similarly in Roper v.
-Simmons that executing juvenile offenders is unconstitutional.
-Both decisions recognized that juveniles bear less responsibility for their actions than adults and have a greater capacity for change, growth and rehabilitation, and that children should not be punished with the harshest sentence that can be imposed on adults.
+In 2010, the Court ruled in Graham v.
+Florida that sentencing juvenile offenders who did not commit homicide to life in prison without any chance of parole constitutes cruel and unusual punishment.
+That ruling recognized that juveniles bear less responsibility for their actions than adults and have a greater capacity for change, growth and rehabilitation, and that children should not be punished with the harshest sentence that can be imposed on adults.

-The lawsuit was filed in the U.S. District Court for the Eastern District of Michigan against Jennifer Granholm, Governor of Michigan, Patricia Caruso, Director of the Michigan Department of Corrections and Barbara Sampson, Chair of the Michigan Parole Board.
+The ACLU’s lawsuit was filed in the U.S. District Court for the Eastern District of Michigan against the Governor of Michigan, Director of the Michigan Department of Corrections and Chair of the Michigan Parole Board, in their official capacities.

-In addition to LaBelle and Watt, the plaintiffs are represented by Vanita Gupta, Robin Dahlberg, Dennis Parker and Jay Rorty of the national ACLU, Michael J. Steinberg, Dan Korobkin and Kary L. Moss of the ACLU of Michigan and Ronald Reosti.
+In addition to LaBelle, Watt and Edwards, the plaintiffs are represented by Robin Dahlberg and Dennis Parker of the national ACLU, Michael J. Steinberg, Dan Korobkin and Kary L. Moss of the ACLU of Michigan and Ronald Reosti.

-More information about the case, including the complaint and plaintiff descriptions, are available online at: www.aclu.org/human-rights-racial-justice/hill-et-al-v-granholm
+More information about the case, including the complaint and plaintiff descriptions, is available online at: www.aclu.org/human-rights-racial-justice/hill-et-al-v-granholm